 We wanted it to be easy to make our vegan chorizo recipe at home, so we kept the process as simple as possible.
 It is really not that complicated, especially if you are making more at once!

-Once the onion and garlic is fried and mixed into a dough with the rest of the ingredients, it is tightly wrapped in parchment paper and steamed on the hob for 1 hour or 30 mins if you use a pressure cooker.
+Once the onion and garlic is fried and mixed into a dough with the rest of the ingredients, it is tightly wrapped in parchment paper.
+And then it's steamed on the hob for 1 hour, or 30 mins if you use a pressure cooker.

 When the vegan chorizo has cooled it is firm enough to unwrap and easily slice it.